 Congress must give permission for federal funds to be expended.
 Transportation authorization legislation is, primarily, the mechanism by which this permission is granted.
 Authorization legislation establishes transportation policy and areas of emphasis for spending by creating and defining programs and authorizing funding.
 The funding mechanism, including the various user fees, is established.
 Authorization legislation covers multiple years because transportation projects require a long time from planning through construction.

-The current multi-year surface transportation authorization act, the Fixing America’s Surface Transportation Act (FAST Act), was signed Dec.
+The current multi-year surface transportation authorization act, the Fixing America's Surface Transportation Act (FAST Act), was signed Dec.
 4, 2015 (Pub.
 Law 114-94).
 In general, the FAST Act left existing programs intact, and maintained FY 2015 investment levels until Sept.
 30, 2020, with small increases for inflation.
-As mentioned above, these investment levels have been made possible by supplementing Highway Trust Fund revenue with transfers from the General Fund.
-FAST Act sources for this supplemental funding include: transfers from the Leaking Underground Storage Tank Fund and the Federal Reserve surplus account; revenue from the sale of some crude oil reserves; and savings and increased revenue from changes to certain taxes and penalties, etc. In some cases, ten years’ worth of savings and increased revenue are harnessed to pay for the six-year bill.
+As mentioned above, these investment levels have been made possible by supplementing Highway Trust Fund revenue with transfers from the General Fund and other sources such as the Leaking Underground Storage Tank Fund and the Federal Reserve surplus account; revenue from the sale of some crude oil reserves; and savings and increased revenue from changes to certain taxes and penalties, etc. In some cases, ten years' worth of savings and increased revenue are harnessed to pay for the six-year bill.

 Distribution of funds

 Most federal funds are distributed to state and local officials based on formulas.
 For example, Iowa receives funds to maintain the interstate system based on the state's share of the nation's interstate vehicle miles traveled and